Cultural Arts Division Manager

 Peggy manages cultural contracts as a member of the Cultural Arts Funding team.
 She is a certified Project Management Professional (PMP) and has over 20 years’ experience working with artists of all kinds, in the for-profit and non-profit sectors.
 She’s been a Burning Man participant since 2001, and serves on Art Support Services Team at the annual event in Nevada.

-Cultural Funding Program Associate
+Cultural Funding Program Specialist

 ART IN PUBLIC PLACES (AIPP) PROGRAM